 In the academic year 2019/20, I am contributing to the following courses:

 M.Sc.
 Public Policy & Human Development

-- Public Policy · Guest lecturer
+- Introduction to Data Science & Statistics · Guest lecturer

-- Introduction to Data Science · Course coordinator, lecturer
+- Introduction to Global Studies · Tutor

-- Research Design · Guest lecturer
+- Peace and Conflict Studies · Guest lecturer